elle-Bee/MagicalArena/README.md

 # Magical Arena

 ## Description

-1. Magical Arena is a simple Java-based game where two players engage in combat in a magical arena.
-2. Each player is characterized by three attributes: health, strength, and attack.
-3. Players take turns attacking and defending until one player's health reaches zero.
-The player with the remaining health is declared the winner.
+Magical Arena is a simple Java-based game where two players engage in combat in an arena setting.
+Each player is defined by their health, strength, and attack attributes.
+Players take turns attacking and defending until one player's health drops to zero, determining the winner.

 ## Game Rules

-1. Each player has the following attributes:
+1. Each player has:
-    - **Health**: Positive integer representing the player's health.
+    - **Health**: Represents the player's remaining health points.
-    - **Strength**: Positive integer representing the player's defensive capability.
+    - **Strength**: Determines the player's defense capability.
-    - **Attack**: Positive integer representing the player's attacking power.
+    - **Attack**: Indicates the player's offensive power.

-2. Players attack and defend in turns:
+2. Combat mechanics:
+    - Players take turns attacking and defending.
-    - Both the attacking and defending players roll a die.
+    - Attack and defense effectiveness are determined by rolling a die.
-    - The attack damage is calculated as `attack value * outcome of the die roll of attacker`.
+    - Damage inflicted = Attack value * Die roll outcome.
-    - The defense strength is calculated as `strength value * outcome of the die roll of defender`.
+    - Defense strength = Strength value * Die roll outcome.
-    - The defender's health is reduced by the excess damage if attack damage exceeds defense strength.
+    - A player's health is reduced by the excess damage if the attack exceeds defense.

-3. The game ends when a player's health reaches zero.gradle test
+3. Game ends when:
+    - One player's health drops to zero or below.

 ## Project Structure

-- `src/main/java/com/magicalarena/`: has the main Java source files and contains.
+- `src/main/java/com/magicalarena/`: Contains main Java source files.
     - Arena.java
     - Die.java
     - Main.java
     - Player.java
-- `src/test/java/com/magicalarena/`: contains the following unit tests :
+- `src/test/java/com/magicalarena/`: Contains unit tests.
     - ArenaTest.java
     - DieTest.java
     - PlayerTest.java

 ## Setup Instructions